 New Intermodal Embargo and Proper Loading Reminder

-Effective immediately, BNSF will embargo all intermodal shipments of metal racks that originate from Allegro International Service/Laconic Freight International (Zhapu, China).
-During the month of January, BNSF received several unsafe shipments that originated from Port of Los Angeles, Calif., or Seattle, Wash.
+Effective immediately, BNSF will embargo all intermodal shipments of pumping units that originate from Qingdao Apex Maritime Co., Ltd. (China).
+During the month of July 2011, BNSF received several unsafe shipments of pumping units that were loaded at the Long Beach and Los Angeles port facilities.
 The improperly loaded and secured shipments placed our employees, communities, network and customer shipments at risk.

 Properly Load and Describe

-As a reminder, safe and damage-free shipping begins with a balanced load that is properly secured to restrict lading movement during the transportation cycle.
-Distressed shipments (including leaning loads) resulting from improper weight distribution or inadequate load securement pose a significant safety risk that can result in train delays, product damage, equipment damage and worse.
-The BNSF Load and Ride Solutions (LARS) team can provide safe loading and securement methods for shipments.
+As a reminder, damage-free shipping begins with a balanced load that is properly blocked and braced to restrict lading movement during the transportation cycle.
+Distressed shipments that can result from improper weight distribution or inadequate blocking and bracing pose a significant safety concern and can result in train delay and equipment damage, or worse.
+The BNSF Load and Ride Solutions (LARS) team can provide safe loading and securement methods for pumping unit shipments.

-We encourage you and your shipping partners to review the BNSF Intermodal Rules and Policies Guide, giving particular attention to the items covering:
+We encourage you and your shipping partners to review the BNSF Intermodal Rules and Policies Guide, with particular attention to the items covering: